 County-operated Crandon Park, which encompasses the northern third of Key Biscayne, attracts thousands of visitors each year, especially to the park’s gorgeous 3.5-mile beach.
 Barbecue pits, picnic tables, and cabanas provide entertainment for persons of all ages.
 Fishing and scuba diving abound all around Key Biscayne.
 Crandon Park is also the site of the Sony-Ericsson Tennis Open every March.

 Nearby are the public Crandon Park Marina and private Key Biscayne Yacht Club, with docking and food facilities.
 Virginia Key, midway along the Rickenbacker Causeway between Key Biscayne and mainland Miami, has a wealth of water-oriented attractions.

 Also at Crandon Park is The Marjory Stoneman Douglas Biscayne Nature Center.
 It was named for the journalist and conservationist who was instrumental in bringing protection to Florida’s wetlands.
 It offers guided walks along the island’s east shore, moonlit canoe trips, and turtle release tours.
 The Park is also home to the 18-hole Crandon Park Golf Course.

 Bill Baggs Beach is often the site of movie shoots due to its natural splendor and indigenous foliage and unspoiled beach.
 Windsurfing and boating are also available.
 For dining, Le Croisic is one of Miami’s best French bistros.

-So much to see and do between the geographic boundaries of Cape Florida State Park and the old Marine Stadium, combined with a relaxed atmosphere, warm sunshine and subtropical breezes, makes Key Biscayne the ideal vacation spot for the relaxation-seeking visitor.
+So much to see and do between the geographic boundaries of Cape Florida State Park and the old Marine Stadium, combined with a relaxed atmosphere, warm sunshine, and subtropical breezes, which makes Key Biscayne the ideal vacation spot for the relaxation-seeking visitor.